-A bespoke approach for Interfaces’ international cultural actions will be created in order to gain audience and workshop participant feedback supporting the project’s vision with data regarding both reception and appreciation.
-All partners (main & associate) of the scheme will be able to participate in the accumulation of audience data – over the entire project.
-The results can be used as a reference and, stronger still, lobbying tool to convince various actors of the value of new music in today’s society.
+A bespoke approach for Interfaces’ international cultural actions was created in order to gain audience and workshop participant feedback supporting the project’s vision with data regarding both reception and appreciation.

 Data Collection Methods